 Please read the guidance document below which will provide further useful information before applying.

 Complete the online form to request a new scheme.Apply for a community highway scheme

 All proposals will have an assessment and your local county councillor will be informed of the result.
 The assessments are reviewed by a panel to ensure that scoring is applied consistently to all applications.

-If a proposal scores well enough against other competing schemes, it will be scheduled and progressed accordingly.
-Depending on the size, complexities and resources involved in delivery of the project this can take up to 3 years to be implemented.
+If a proposal scores well enough against other competing schemes it will be scheduled and progressed accordingly.
+Depending on the size, complexities and resources involved in delivery of the project this can take up to three years to be implemented.
 This allows for detailed designs to be drawn up, consultations to take place (where required) and contractors hired.

 - The scheme will have an initial assessment for feasibility and will be measured against a set of scoring factors by a local highways team.
 If the scheme is deemed not feasible at this stage, we will inform the applicant and there will be no further progression.